advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 ## 5.21 How MySQL Internals Work in a Pipeline Fashion?

 Database engines like MySQL excel at medium concurrency, interleaving the execution of many transactions, most of which are idle at any given moment [3].
-However, as the number of cores per chip increases with Moore¡¯s law, MySQL must exploit high parallelism to benefit from new hardware.
+However, as the number of cores per chip increases with Moore's law, MySQL must exploit high parallelism to benefit from new hardware.
 Despite high concurrency in workloads, internal bottlenecks often prevent MySQL from achieving the needed parallelism.

 MySQL's internal operations follow a pipelining approach, where each component functions methodically.
 To ensure correctness, MySQL uses latches and locks to prevent interference between concurrent operations.
 For crash-safe recovery, MySQL employs mechanisms like redo log, undo log, idempotence, and double write.